 Phang Lhabsol- A Celebration Of The Guardian Deity

-This unique festival is Sikkim’s way of paying homage to the mighty Mount Khangchendzonga, considered the guardian deity of the region, and other territorial deities.
-The festival highlights the close-knit relationship between the people and their natural environment, a bond so strong it transcends into the realm of the divine.
+This unique festival is Sikkim’s way of paying homage to the mighty Mount Khangchendzonga, considered the guardian deity of the region.
+The festival is all about staying in touch with nature and keeping a bond so strong, it transcends into the realm of the divine.
+The festival usually takes place between July and August and also features a masked dance known as “Chaam” that culminates with the appearance of the ‘Pazom’ (a deity).

 Festivals Of Assam

-This list of the best festivals of Northeast India wouldn’t be complete without at least mentioning a few vibrant Assamese religious festivals.
+This list of the best festivals of Northeast India wouldn’t be complete without at least mentioning a few of Assam’s most famous religious festivals.

 Bihu: The Assamese New Year